Snehan (Oleation Therapy) - Aas Ayurveda

 Key Takeaways

-- In essence, Snehan therapy softens, strengthens, and detoxifies while preparing the body for deeper Panchkarma cleansing.
+In essence, Snehan therapy is like gifting the body a shield of nourishment.
+It softens, strengthens, and detoxifies while preparing the body for deeper Panchkarma cleansing.
 Practised regularly, it is not only curative but also preventive, keeping the body youthful, supple, and disease-free.

 Book Your Session Now